-Coming to the intersection with Trail 232 I paused and considered my options.
-I could take a right and head about six miles to Highway 15, and burgers and beer, or I could take a left and ford the Gila River all day.
-After yesterdays bush whacking this was not a tough decision for me.
-I turned right, and took off with a spring in my step.
+Coming to the intersection with Trail 232, I paused and considered my options.
+I could take a right and head about six miles to Highway 15 and burgers and beer, or I could take a left and ford the Gila River all day.
+After yesterday’s bushwhacking, this was not a tough decision for me.
+I turned right and took off with a spring in my step.
 I was headed for “town food.”
-Once I hit the highway, I would have a 15 mile road walk to Doc’s.
+Once I hit the highway, I would have a 15-mile road walk to Doc’s.

-Around mid-morning I crossed the river, and pushed through some thick bushes, to find a mule camp with a partially fallen, old paddock.
+Around mid-morning, I crossed the river and pushed through some thick bushes to find a mule camp with a partially fallen, old paddock.
 There was a wooden sign that said Sapillo creek was about two miles behind me.
 That had to be wrong.
 I had been hiking for four hours and had only hiked about 4 miles, two of them uselessly in the wrong direction.
 I did not realize the river had slowed me down so much.

-I dropped my pack, and sat down on a large rock, pulling out my maps to spread them on my lap.
+I dropped my pack and sat down on a large rock, pulling out my maps to spread them on my lap.
 “Hi,” I heard a voice say.
-O M G!
+OMG!
 I leaped straight up, turning quickly and sending all of my stuff flying.

-“No, that’s OK, I was just a little surprised.
+“No, that’s OK.
+I was just a little surprised.
 I did not expect to see anyone out here this late,” I said with a friendly smile.

 Jeannie was out here doing trail maintenance (thank goodness), and we chatted about the typical trail topics – where I was going, trail condition, gear, upcoming trail, etc.

-The directions were exactly as provided, and I literally skipped up the hillside after I found the trail.
-I reached the top around 8PM and stood looking down the road.
-It was very quiet, not a car in sight on the old faded black top.
-I was too tired to go any further, and was furtunate enough to spot a dirt access road running along side the main road.
+The directions were exactly as provided, and I skipped up the hillside after I found the trail.
+I reached the top around 8 PM and stood looking down the road.
+It was hushed, not a car in sight on the old faded blacktop.
+I was too tired to go further and was fortunate enough to spot a dirt-access road running alongside the main road.
 I headed about 200 yards down the access road, turned right into a small group of trees, and threw down my pad and bag for the night.
-I was sound asleep about 10 minutes after dropping my pack and settling in for the night.
-Hopefully I would not get bit by any creepie crawlies.
+I was asleep about 10 minutes after dropping my pack and settling in for the night.
+Hopefully, I would not get bit by any creepie crawlies.